Mid Taper Fade Curly Hair

 Tapered Curly Afro

 The tapered curly afro celebrates natural texture while keeping it neat.
-Full curls at the crown maintain character, while tapered edges ensure the style looks sharp.
-It’s timeless, stylish, and perfect for men who want to embrace their natural hair proudly.
-If you wear coils or tighter curls, you’ll find more shape ideas in Afro taper fade haircuts.
+Full curls at the crown hold the character while the tapered edges keep it sharp — timeless and stylish, perfect if you want to embrace your natural hair.
+If you wear coils or tighter curls, you’ll find more shape ideas in our afro taper fade haircuts.

 Styling Tips for Luscious Curls